 Scummy, clogged, wrinkled and frizzy.
 The noticeable effects of hard water on the skin and hair, and they include:

-- Water has a tougher time forming a solution with soap resulting in a ‘scummy’ residue left behind.
+- Why does hard water consume lot of soap?
+Water has a tougher time forming a solution with soap resulting in a ‘scummy’ residue left behind.

-- Not only does the residue clog your pipes, it also clogs your pores leading to breakouts and can worsen skin conditions like acne or eczema.
+- Effects of hard water on skin, it also clogs your pores leading to breakouts and can worsen skin conditions like acne or eczema.

 - Once pores are clogged, your natural oils can no longer be distributed and once trapped form blemishes like pimples.